dipayandas2002/HackNPitch_include-iostream_PgHunt/README.md

 ## About The Project

-Our aim is to build PG Hunt.
+Our aim to build PG HUNT is to help the students to find their mess/PG in the nearby regions of Jadavpur University .
+Not only the students but also the mess/PG owners can find customers more efficiently with our PG HUNT.

 ### Built With